DiegoZoracKy/google-analytics-event-tracking/README.md

 And here is an example defining multiple elements and events to be tracked, showing its capability to:
 - Define more than one event per element.
 - Use a function to define the value of a property.
 The function will expose the jQuery elements **$targetSelector** and **$delegateTo**, in case you need to extract data from the element to be passed on as a value (e.g. $element.text() as a event label).
+- Express a conditional statement, per event, to send data for google analytics

 ```javascript
 $.googleAnalyticsEventTracking({